Americans must stand united in the face of Putin's 'sinister vision for the future'

 So, too, Americans must stand united, even as stock markets drop and gas prices rise at home.
 These aren't the days for domestic political attacks.
 They are a time for bipartisan unity and national resolve.

-As Arthur Vandenberg and Harry Truman, a Republican and a Democrat, understood more than a quarter-century ago, the world beyond America's shores is a dangerous place.
+As Arthur Vandenberg and Harry Truman, a Republican and a Democrat, understood more than 75 years ago, the world beyond America's shores is a dangerous place.
 We must stand together in the face of those dangers to defend America's security and interests.

-USA TODAY's editorial opinions are decided by its Editorial Board, separate from the news staff and the USA TODAY Network.
-Most editorials are coupled with an Opposing View, a unique USA TODAY feature.
+USA TODAY's editorials are decided by its Editorial Board, separate from the news staff and the USA TODAY Network.

-To read more editorials, go to the Opinion front page or sign up for the daily Opinion email newsletter.
-To respond to this editorial, submit a comment to letters@usatoday.com.

 This article originally appeared on USA TODAY: Americans must stand with resolve against Russian aggression